Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Additional Information

-Ophélie Gaillard (Cello)
+Ophélie Gaillard (Cello, Conductor)

 Born: June 13, 1974 - Paris, France

-The French-Swiss cellist, Ophélie Gaillard, trained at the Paris Conservatory (CNSM), where she was awarded three premiers prix: for chamber music in Maurice Bourgue’s class, for cello in Philippe Muller’s class (she subsequently followed a series of advanced classes with the same teacher), and for Baroque cello with Christophe Coin.
+The French-Swiss cellist and conductor, Ophélie Gaillard, trained at the Paris Conservatory (CNSM), where she was awarded three premiers prix: for chamber music in Maurice Bourgue’s class, for cello in Philippe Muller’s class (she subsequently followed a series of advanced classes with the same teacher), and for Baroque cello with Christophe Coin.
 She also has a teaching diploma (cello) and a degree in musicology from the Sorbonne.
 She has been teaching since 2000.

 Voted ‘Revelation: Solo Instrumentalist of the Year’ at the French Classical Music Awards (Victoires) in 2003, the Ophélie Gaillard soon distinguished herself as a versatile musician, performing with equal passion music of the Baroque, Classical, Romantic and Contemporary periods.
 The winner of several international competitions, notably the J.S.
 Bach International Cello Competition in Leipzig, she gives recitals in the world’s great concert halls and champions the solo cello repertoire, from J.S.
 Bach's Suites to works by Benjamin Britten, Henri Dutilleux, Crumb and the composers of the younger generation.